Helping a Haywards Heath employer defend a disability discrimination claim in the Employment Tribunal.

-Matthew Grant advised Ghana Medical’s Trustees that Anne’s claim was certain to succeed and assessed their minimum exposure as being £17,000 with a more realistic award being closer to £23,000.
+Our Employment Law team advised Ghana Medical’s Trustees that Anne’s claim was certain to succeed and assessed their minimum exposure as being £17,000 with a more realistic award being closer to £23,000.

-Matthew advised that they settle the claim at the earliest point and for the lowest amount.
+We advised that they settle the claim at the earliest point and for the lowest amount.
 The Trustees set a budget within which to resolve the dispute.

-Matthew filed an Amended Response which strengthened their defence by highlighting additional arguments.
+We filed an Amended Response which strengthened their defence by highlighting additional arguments.

-Matthew also wrote to Anne’s solicitors to press for medical evidence and suggested that her Schedule of Loss at £33,000 was vastly overstated.
+We also wrote to Anne’s solicitors to press for medical evidence and suggested that her Schedule of Loss at £33,000 was vastly overstated.
 This led her solicitors to concede that she had not been applying for work which reduced the value of her claims.

-Matthew put forward a more realistic offer of settlement and negotiated with Anne’s solicitor.
+We put forward a more realistic offer of settlement and negotiated with Anne’s solicitor.

-Matthew successfully negotiated a settlement of £7,000 plus an agreed reference.
+Martin Searle Solicitors successfully negotiated a settlement of £7,000 plus an agreed reference.